Top ten part-time jobs with employee benefits

 Out of the 49% of Americans who receive health insurance through their employer, most are full-time workers.

-That’s because according to the Affordable Care Act, U.S. employers with 50 or more employees have to pay a penalty if they don’t provide health insurance benefits to 95% of their full-time employees.
+That’s because, according to the Affordable Care Act, U.S. employers with 50 or more employees have to pay the penalty if they don’t provide health insurance benefits to 95% of their full-time employees.

 In other words, businesses are motivated to provide insurance to people who work full-time.